 Residential permit applications and forms are available here and commercial applications and forms are available here.

 Permit pickup and payment is available Monday through Friday from

 7:15 am to 3:30 pm.
 The Village accepts cash, checks and the following credit cards: American Express, Visa, MasterCard & Discover.
 Use of a credit card is subject to a 2.25% processing fee.

 Various permit applications and permit requirements are available online in PDF format.

-When calling, please have your permit number ready.
-If you need to cancel an inspection appointment, please call the B&Z office no later than two hours before an inspection to avoid being charged a re-inspection fee.
+The Village requires a permit number in order to schedule inspections.
+If you need to cancel an inspection appointment, please call the B&Z office no later than 30 minutes before the requested time window.